hiCozyty/blog/src/lib/posts/Splunk_Log_Analysis_On_Oracle_Cloud_Instance.md.md

 ```

 ###### Test out the API authentication
+I ran this command to test out basic API authentication
 ```
 oci iam availability-domain list
 ```

 ## Playing Around With the OCI SDK
 First, I added environmental variable for securitylist OCID value SECURITY_LIST_OCID.
 This value can be found in the console.
+Adding it into the `/etc/environment` is needed because cronjob won't be able to access environmental variables set inside `.zshrc`.
 ```
 sudo nano /etc/environment
 # add this line